 If you are divorced or separated and you or the other parent, or both together, provided over half your child's support for the year, the support test for your child may be based on a special rule.
-See Children of Divorced or Separated Parents, later.
+See Support Test for Children of Divorced or Separated Parents, later.